 It also makes a great summer blanket for sleeping in the back of a car.
 I really wanted to take this on a backpacking trip, but cold temperatures in the alpine were not conducive for it.
 I slept in the back of my car at 9000 feet in the middle of October with just the blanket.
 Temperatures dropped down to around freezing.
 I woke up very cold in the middle of the night and had to pull out my 15 degree bag out.

 For cold weather, it’s a nice supplement to down puffies and great for snuggling in while sitting around a campfire.
-If it’s not needed as a blanket, the Stellar makes an excellent back up pillow.
+If it’s not needed as a blanket, the Stellar Blanket serves as an excellent back up pillow.

 This was sent to me for review.